vemek/mk429.github.io/_posts/2013-10-01-debian-on-a-macbook-air.md

 layout: post
 title: Running Debian on a MacBook Air
 category: linux
-tags: macbook, apple, mac, linux, debian
+tags: macbook apple mac linux debian
 ---
 I really like Apple's MacBooks, but I don't feel comfortable unless I can use my preferred, super-customisable, Linux-based OS distribution.
 Debian Wheezy is running on my laptop like a dream, but I am seeing a strange issue when I connect an Apple Thunderbolt Monitor to it.
 There's a [DRM driver polling problem](https://patchwork.kernel.org/patch/2400621/)